gongyingqiu/XGBoost_App/README.md

 - Specify parameter:
-    - This allows user to specify the parameters for the modelling, please note, if it’s frequency model, ‘max delta step’ should be set around 0.7, this will affect the modelling result a lot.
+    - This allows user to specify the parameters for the modelling, please note, if it’s frequency model, ‘max delta step’ should be set around 0.7 given the skewed response, this will have significant impact on the model accuracy.
     - Specify the factors to included in the model from ‘Factor list’ on the left hand pane.
     - The parameters and selected factors can be saved and imported to reduce the manual work in future
     - Once happy, click ‘fit current model’
+    - Tips for parameter setting
+        - Lower learning rate should be paired with higher number of trees allowing maximum model variance explained
+        - Lower value of max depth should be offset by larger number of trees
+        - For larger set of data, e.g. data with large number of rows and features, set learning rate a bit higher, e.g. >0.3 so that less trees required, vice versa.

     ![image](https://user-images.githubusercontent.com/97180173/175770624-a4d2f048-78e4-4c1e-8bf5-10b544d250fc.png)

 - Model visualisation